-The STA MAC Address subfield of the STA Info field carries the MAC address of the AP that can operate on the link identified by the Link ID subfield and is affiliated with the same MLD as the STA that transmitted the Reconfiguration Multi-Link element.
+The STA MAC Address subfield of the STA Info field carries the MAC address of the AP or non-AP STA that operates or can operate on the link identified by the Link ID subfield and is affiliated with the same MLD as the STA that transmitted the Reconfiguration Multi-Link element.

-(#10568)The Delete Timer subfield indicates the number of TBTTs of the AP corresponding to the Per-STA Profile subelement until the AP is removed.thethetheI
+(#10568)The Delete Timer subfield indicates the number of TBTTs of the AP corresponding to the Per-STA Profile subelement until the AP is removed.

+The NSTR Indication Bitmap subfield indicates updates to NSTR link pairs for the non-AP MLD associated with the link(s) to be added.
+Each bit Bj (j≠i) in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield equals to the (where 0 ≤ the <15) is set to 1 if the link pair corresponding to Link IDs equal to <the, j> is an NSTR link pair and the non-AP MLD has the link with Link ID j either already established as part of its multi-link setup or the Reconfiguration Multi-Link element contains a Per-STA Profile subelement with Link ID value equal to j and the Reconfiguration Operation Type subfield equal to 1; otherwise bit Bj is set to 0.
+Bit Bi in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield value equals to I is reserved.

+If the Complete Profile subfield is set to 1, the STA Profile field includes the complete profile for the STA identified by the STA MAC Address as defined in 35.3.6.3 (Multi-link reconfiguration for adding or deleting links)).
+If the Complete Profile subfield is set to 0, the STA Profile field is not included.

 The Vendor Specific subelements have the same format as their corresponding elements (see 9.4.2.25 (Vendor Specific element)).
 Zero or more Vendor Specific subelements are included in the list of optional subelements.